zhjwustc/icip17_stereo_hand_pose_dataset/README.md

 --------------------------------------------------------------
 Someone asks about how to project the point cloud into color and depth images for Intel Real Sense F200 active depth camera.
-You can use the following script:
+You can use the following MATLAB script:

 function [depthIJK, depthXYZ, colorIJK, colorXYZ] = positionCalc(depthPosition, depthIm)
     colorKmat = [607.92271, 0, 314.78337; 0, 607.88192, 236.42484; 0, 0, 1];